Michigan State vs. Indiana State: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +3000

-- In terms of its odds to win the national championship (+3000), Michigan State is 12th-best in the country.
-It is three spots below that, 15th-best, according to computer rankings.
+- Sportsbooks rate Michigan State higher (12th-best in the country) than the computer rankings do (15th-best).

-- The Spartans' national championship odds have dropped from +1500 at the start of the season to +3000, the 30th-biggest change among all teams.
+- The Spartans have had the 30th-biggest change in terms of their national championship odds, falling from +1500 at the start of the season to +3000.

-- With odds of +3000, Michigan State has been given a 3.2% chance of winning the national championship.
+- Michigan State's chances of winning the national championship, based on its odds, are 3.2%.

 Check out all the futures bets available at BetMGM!